i-love-coffee-i-love-tea/audogombleed.sh/README.md

 A config file must at least contain a [commands] section and can contain an [env] section.

-The default configuration file is ~/.${0}.conf.
+The default configuration filename is ~/.${0}.conf.
 So the script can be used to create multi CLI trees with different names and configs.
 The config name is derived from the program/alias name.

 ## comments